 Family and Pediatric Pricing Structure

-Family plans offer significant savings compared to individual memberships.
+Family plans offer significant savings compared to individual memberships, and choosing the right primary care membership plan ensures the services and pricing structure match your family’s needs.
 Children under 18 typically cost $20-$50 monthly, while family packages that cover two adults and multiple children range from $150-$250 total.
 Some practices cap family plans at three or four members and require additional fees for larger households.

 Adult pricing increases with age, with patients over 65 paying $80-$120 monthly due to increased healthcare needs.
 DPC patients receive 35 minute appointments compared to 13 minutes in traditional settings.